 As noted by my other entries, I am biased towards natural cinematography shot on motion picture film.
 If it’s shot through a lens onto celluloid, count me in!
 Recently, I have been thinking about a list of films with flawless execution of “special” effects.
 By “special,” I mean true to life, in camera, photographic effects.
 This excludes computer generated imagery of course.
 Optical printing effects such as the brilliant work of Douglas Trumball were not included.
 Those excellent works will be saved for another list.
 There’s nothing like the actual texture of alien creatures, fantastical puppet wizardry, and goose bump inducing make-up art.
 This short selection of six films contains representatives from numerous eras.
 On any given day this list may change, but this is the selection for today.
-Free from computer templates and copied looks – these films are as fresh as they day they were exposed.
+Free from computer templates and copied looks – these films are as fresh as the day they were exposed.

 6. House on Haunted Hill, Dir.
 William Castle, 1958

 From the opening shot with Watson Pritchard’s disembodied head to Vincent Price puppeteering a skeleton at the climax of the film, this film is full of cleverly executed effects.
 Some may merely dismiss this movie as camp, but I do not think that gives the film a fair discourse.
 The effects in the film do not aim for realism, but instead follow a simple rubric.
 If you were going to scare someone into hysteria using basic Halloween store gags, what would you use and how could you do it.
 The visuals support a beautiful low-fi and tactile approach.
-It’s a film that reminds us of the fantastic ways that we can scare our younger siblings through masks, make-up, fake blood, lighting, and a good old fashion skeleton.
+It’s a film that reminds us of the fantastic ways that we can scare our younger siblings through masks, make-up, fake blood, lighting, and a good old fashion skeleton on wire.